What to do at Swell Lodge

 Just slide in from the jetty at Flying Fish Cove and you're already right in the middle of one the best ‘house reefs’ in the world, complete with drop-off wall, lionfish, clownfish, reef sharks, turtles, clams and more.
 A boat trip brings even more spectacular snorkel and dive spots within reach, the possibility of swimming with resident dolphins, and in the right season, manta rays and even whale sharks!

-A snorkeling boat trip is included in our 4 & 7 day packages and is a $100 AUD/guest optional extra for our 3 day package.
-A scuba diving boat trip is $227 AUD/guest and includes gear hire and two dive sites.
+A snorkelling boat trip is usually included if you stay 4 or more nights, otherwise it's a $100 AUD/guest optional extra for guests staying just 3 nights.
+A scuba diving boat trip is $227 AUD/guest and includes gear hire and two dive sites (requires open-water dive certification).

 Kingdom of the crabs